 “NOTE: For composite IBCs the period of use refers to the date of manufacture of the inner receptacle.”

-4.1.1.19.2 Delete the second sentence.
-In the fourth sentence, replace “1 000” by “3 000”.
+4.1.1.20.2 Delete the second sentence.
+In the third sentence (current fourth sentence), replace “1 000” by “3 000”.

+4.1.1.21.6 Amend the table as follows:

+– Delete the row for UN 1169;

+– For UN 1197, amend the proper shipping name in column (2a) to read: “Extracts, liquid, for flavour or aroma”.

 4.1.3.3 Add a new last sentence to read as follows:

-“Where packagings which need not meet the requirements of 4.1.1.3 (e.g., crates, pallets, etc.) are authorized in a packing instruction or the special provisions named in the dangerous goods list, these packages are not subject to the mass or volume limits generally applicable to packagings conforming to the requirements of Chapter 6.1, unless otherwise indicated in the relevant packing instruction or special provision.”
+“Where packagings which need not meet the requirements of 4.1.1.3 (e.g. crates, pallets) are authorized in a packing instruction or the special provisions listed in Table A in Chapter 3.2, these packagings are not subject to the mass or volume limits generally applicable to packagings conforming to the requirements of Chapter 6.1, unless otherwise indicated in the relevant packing instruction or special provision.”

 4.1.4.1, P003 Under special packing provision PP32, add a new Note to read as follows: